libreddit/libreddit/README.md

 If you're on Linux and none of these methods work for you, you can grab a Linux binary from [the newest release](https://github.com/spikecodes/libreddit/releases/latest).

-## 5) Repl.it
+## 5) Replit

-**Note:** Repl.it is a free option but they are *not* private and will monitor server usage to prevent abuse.
+**Note:** Replit is a free option but they are *not* private and will monitor server usage to prevent abuse.
 If you need a free and easy setup, this method may work best for you.

-1. Create a Repl.it account (see note above)
+1. Create a Replit account (see note above)
-2. Visit [the official Repl](https://repl.it/@spikethecoder/libreddit) and fork it
+2. Visit [the official Repl](https://replit.com/@spikethecoder/libreddit) and fork it
 3. Hit the run button to download the latest Libreddit version and start it

-In the web preview (defaults to top right), you should see your instance hosted where you can assign a [custom domain](https://docs.repl.it/repls/web-hosting#custom-domains).
+In the web preview (defaults to top right), you should see your instance hosted where you can assign a [custom domain](https://docs.replit.com/repls/web-hosting#custom-domains).

 ---